The Voice (Australian TV series): Production

 The success of the first season led to the Nine Network increasing its programming run for the second season, with an extra ten hours of content to be broadcast and the season running for approximately three months instead of two.
 For 2014, Goodrem left the panel to join The Voice Kids, and Seal left to continue on his music career.
 Goodrem and Seal were in turn replaced by The Voice UK coaches Kylie Minogue and will.i.am.
 On 13 January 2015, it was announced that Goodrem would return to the panel, and new judges Jessie J and Benji Madden would join the series, replacing former judges Minogue and will.i.am.
 On 22 February 2015, it was announced that Sonia Kruger would be joining the fourth season as a co-host with McMullen.
 In 2015, Darren McMullen announced he was leaving The Voice, with Sonia Kruger to be a solo host in 2016.

 On 28 December 2015, Ronan Keating confirmed he would replace Martin on the show's fifth season, alongside returning coaches Goodrem, Jessie J and The Madden Brothers.
 On 19 June 2016, it was announced that pop duo The Veronicas will briefly replace The Madden Brothers as coaches for the second live show on Sunday 19 June while the brothers are in the US on tour due to band commitments.
 The brothers are to due back on screen for the rest of the live shows.
-During an interview with NewsLitmited, the sisters stated " It's a very brutal industry to be in.
-We are very honest, very upfront and very real about the advise we give.
+During an interview with NewsLitmited, the sisters stated "It's a very brutal industry to be in.
+We are very honest, very upfront and very real about the advice we give.
 We're not going to be sugar coating anything.
 There's not going to be anything contrived about our time on the show."
 Jessie J ruled out returning to the show for the 2017 show and stated "I've loved doing the show, I've done four seasons: two in the U.K., two in Sydney, but I just need to make another album."

 On 8 November 2016, it was announced that Goodrem would return for her fifth season as a coach, whilst original judge Seal, who departed the series following the second season, would return and replaced Jessie J. On 8 December 2016, it was announced that Boy George would become the third coach for the series' sixth season replacing The Madden Brothers.
 On 24 December 2016, it was announced that Kelly Rowland would become the fourth and final coach for the series' sixth season to replace Keating.

 On 11 October 2017, the series was renewed for a seventh season and it was announced that Goodrem, George and Rowland would all return.
 On 14 December 2017, Nine announced Joe Jonas would replace Seal as the fourth judge for the seventh season.